ktechhydle/Slik/README.md

 - **Creative UI** Slik's user interface is simple, with all dialogs being hidden for later use.
 - **Multi-Language Support** Slik supports Python, Rust, HTML, and CSS.
 Language support is always growing!
-- **Automatic Runner** Slik can run supported languages automatically on the click of a button.
+- **Automatic Runner** Slik can run supported languages automatically at the click of a button.

 ## The UI
 Slik's UI is designed to be minimal.
 Upon opening, its just a tabbed editor and a terminal,